 Be Careful of Thin-Stemmed Microgreens

-As mentioned, the weighted method can be used to germinate all microgreens, but some varieties can’t handy as much weight.
+As mentioned, the weighted method can be used to germinate all microgreens, but some varieties can’t handle as much weight.

 Microgreens such as amaranth and many smaller mustards do not do well under a lot of pressure.